gbisaga/devops/aws-devops-allnotifications.md

   - Run as soon as AMI is created by SSM automation
   - Also do timed to make sure AMI is still secure

+### S3
+- S3 Notification - similar to CodeCommit Notifications in that it does not directly involve CloudWatch events
+  - Created on a per-bucket
+  - S3 > Properties > Events > Add notification
+  - Target can be SNS, SQS, Lambda
+  - KEY IDEA For target of SQS you create a policy (like a bucket policy) with a Condition that allows a SourceArn of the bucket
+  - Not all actions can be sent with S3 notification - so use a CloudWatch event instead
+  - KEY IDEA S3 notifications vs CloudWatch S3 events
+    - Notifications always object level (not bucket), only most popular actions, simpler integration
+    - CloudWatch event rules bucket or object level, can do almost anything, more complex because goes thru CloudTrail and CloudTrail needs to be enabled for the specific bucket(s) you want

 ### Service Catalog
 - SNS Notifications

+### Step functions
+- CloudWatch integration
+  - Events integration
+    - Example: Source = Step Functions, Event = status change ERROR -> target = send a message to slack or call Lambda
+    - Example: Source = Scheduled every 1 day -> target = Execute step function state machine
+  - Logs integration
+    - As of Feb 2020, there is logs integration
+    - Can use logs to generate metrics through subscriptions

 ### Systems Manager (SSM)
 - SSM Automation